DevonHope/ProManage/README.md

 - Starts backend (Next.js) on port 3000 and Expo Web on port 19006.
 - Tauri opens a desktop window pointing to the Expo dev server.
+	- If you see “connection refused”, ensure Expo is running on 127.0.0.1 and not blocked by firewall.

 Alternative (Web only):